cobuildlab/project-qa-docs/README.md

 **HOW TO:** [How to Configure Fisherman for a Project](/how-tos/setup-fisherman.md) **Note: Make sure that you pin the Project Email address in the Project Slack Channel**

-### 12. Complete all User Stories (Issues or Tickets) in the project scope on a Planning meeting.
-### 13. Set the meetings for the Planning and Daily Standups with the development team.
+### 12. Set the meetings for the Planning and Daily Standups with the development team.

+In coordination with the Development Team, setup the recurrent Daily meeting and any other required meeting.

-### 14. Set the communication channels with the Customer.
+### 13. Set the communication channels with the Customer.

-### 15. Kickoff meeting with the Development Team.
-### 16. Ensure that all requirements for the full development of the project are in place or scheduled to be in place.
-### 17. High level Data model
+### 14. Set the Client Feedback Spreadsheet

   ## 1.5.
 IN project Activities (Software Development Process)